Integration with Shopify is achieved by reading a standardised CSV file of orders. This file can be produced and downloaded:

 FTP Download (optional)

 Tradebox can read CSV files from your PC or local network, or from an FTP server.
 If using FTP, enter the server address along with a username and password that Tradebox will use to access your FTP.
-The address should specify the exact location where your files will be created (in our example, Tradebox is looking for a folder called 'CSV' on the root of the FTP and will download any .csv files within this folder).
+The address should specify the exact location where your files will be created (in our example, Tradebox is looking for a folder called 'CSV' on the root of the FTP and will download a file called orders.csv).

 The Connection Is Active tick box is unticked by default and should only be ticked if you require an Active FTP connection (most do not).
 If you are unsure whether your FTP requires Active or Passive connection, check with your FTP provider.